omikolaj/neos-fair-api/README.md

 - All requests to the server utilize asynchronous Javascript fetch api with error handeling
 - PostgreSQL database

-## Blog

 ## Usage
 This application has been deployed to Heroku.
-You can find the live version at Run npm install && npm start to install dependencies and start front end server.
+You can find the live version at https://neos-fair.herokuapp.com/ Manual install:
+  - Make sure you are running postgreSQL server locally
+  - run rake db:create > rake db:migrate > rake db:seed

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/omikolaj/neos-fair-api.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.